imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 ## Exception Handling

-An adapter can also interrupt the processing phase by throwing an _AdapterException_.
+An adapter can also extend the processing phase by throwing an _AdapterException_.
 For example in case of a communication error.

 See the following example handling a jax-rs client communication: